sujit1817/Sept2021/ADS_ass1_README.md

 11)Explain the difference between Recursion and Iteration, justify which to use when,Tail recursion?
+Recursion
+- A program is called recursive when an entity calls itself.
+- Used when code size needs to be small, and time complexity is not an issue.
+- 	Smaller code size
+- 	Very high time complexity

+Iteration
+- A program is call iterative when there is a loop (or repetition)
+- Used when time complexity needs to be balanced against an expanded code size.
+- 	Larger Code Size.
+- 	Relatively lower time complexity

 12)Difference between Primitive and Non Primitive DS